 How to trigger the secret ending

-Then the screen goes black.
+Then the screen cuts to black.

 What does the secret ending actually show?